10 Steps to Email Management Mastery: A Step-by-Step Guide (2020)

 In short, you must make your emails timely, relevant, and interesting while planning your email marketing campaign

-Once you have an outline of your email campaign you can draft your email subject line.
+Once you have an outline of your email campaign, you can draft your email subject line.
 It plays a critical role in enticing users to open and click-through your emails.

 If you want your subscribers to read your emails, make sure your email copy is top-notch.
 For extracting the best results, keep your email copy short.
 Also, before you pitch any sales or offers, let people get comfortable with your brand.
 You can add a touch of personalization in your email copy.
 From addressing your subscribers from their first name to targeting users based on their interests and preferences, there is a lot you can do through your email copy.

 Further, a personal story, content that gives value, and including interactive elements are few of the many ways an email copy can help you engage your subscribers.
 Take a look at this HTML email template from Dunkin Donuts.
-It hasn't only addressed the user from his first name but also made the email visually appealing by including a GIF into it, that perfectly matches the Mother’s Day vibes.
+It hasn't only addressed the user from his first name but also made the email visually appealing by including a GIF into it that perfectly matches the Mother’s Day vibes.

 Whether it is your subject line, preheader text, email layout, images, or CTA, you must check whether they are resonating well with your subscriber base.
 You can do so through A/B testing.
 Start by setting up two variations of a single campaign and send it to a small portion of your total recipients.
-While half of the test group receives version A of the campaign, the other half receives version B of the campaign.
-Further, the result is measured by the most opens or clicks.
+While half of the test group receives version A of the campaign, the other half receives version B. Further, the result is measured by the most opens or clicks.
 The version with the highest opens and clicks is declared the winning version and is sent to the remaining subscribers.

-Here’s a screenshot that throws light on how the email campaign has performed in terms of open rate, click rate, and time spent in viewing the email.
-You must monitor these metrics for every email and if you observe a dip in the open or click-through rate or a sudden rise in unsubscribes or spam complaints, you must revisit the campaigns and optimize them for better results.
+Here’s a screenshot that throws light on how the email campaign has performed in terms of open rate, click rate, and time spent viewing the email.
+You must monitor these metrics for every email, and if you observe a dip in the open or click-through rate or a sudden rise in unsubscribes or spam complaints, you must revisit the campaigns and optimize them for better results.

 That's everything you need to know about running a successful email marketing campaign.
 Remember, email campaign management is a part of email marketing.
-Therefore, if you carry your email marketing campaign the right way, it will increase the efficiency of your overall email marketing strategy and of course, boost your sales and ROI.
+Therefore, if you carry your email marketing campaign the right way, it will increase the efficiency of your overall email marketing strategy and, of course, boost your sales and ROI.

 Take some cues from the above-mentioned guide.
 It will surely help you attain your email marketing goals.